davidoh-0808/Websocket_v2_SpringBoot_React_Redis/README.md

     + [planned] Websocket endpoints for duplex communication
                   1. ws endpoint (the one from uniplex communication)
+                  2. app
-                  2. topic
+                  3. topic
-                  3. user specific endpoint
+                  4. user specific endpoint

     + [planned] Redis PubSub Channels, used in conjunction w/ websocket
                   1. publishing channel